mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 A sender can use these capabilities to more effectively exploit multiple paths between sender and receiver with no action required from the application, even if these paths have different path characteristics.
 Examples of these different path characteristics include senders handling paths differently if one path has higher available bandwidth and the other has lower one-way latency, or if one is a more costly cellular path and the other is a less costly WiFi path.

 Some of these differences can be detected by QUIC itself, while other differences must be described to QUIC based on policy, etc. Possible RTP implementation strategies for path selection and utilization are not discussed in this document.
+Path scheduling mechanisms APIs to let applications control these mechanisms are a topic for future research and might need further specification in future documents.

 ### Exploiting New QUIC Capabilities {#new-quic}

 The first version of the QUIC protocol described in {{!RFC9000}} has been completed, but extensions to QUIC are still under active development in the IETF.
 Because of this, using QUIC as a transport for a mature protocol like RTP allows developers to exploit new transport capabilities as they become available.

-## RTP with QUIC Streams, QUIC Datagrams, and a Mixture of Both {#streams-and-datagrams}
+## RTP with QUIC Streams, QUIC DATAGRAMs, and a Mixture of Both {#streams-and-datagrams}

 This document describes the use of QUIC streams and DATAGRAMs as RTP encapsulations but does not take a position on which encapsulation an application ought to use.
 Indeed, an application can use both QUIC streams and DATAGRAM encapsulations on the same QUIC connection.
 The choice of encapsulation is left to the application developer, but it is worth noting differences that are relevant when making this choice.

 QUIC {{!RFC9000}} was initially designed to carry HTTP {{?RFC9114}} in QUIC STREAM frames, and QUIC STREAM frames provide what HTTP application developers need - for example, QUIC STREAM frames provide a stateful, connection-oriented, flow-controlled, reliable, ordered stream of bytes to an application.
 QUIC STREAM frames can be multiplexed over a single QUIC connection, using stream IDs to demultiplex incoming messages.

-QUIC Datagrams {{!RFC9221}} were developed as a QUIC extension, intended to support applications that do not need reliable delivery of application data.
+QUIC DATAGRAMs {{!RFC9221}} were developed as a QUIC extension, intended to support applications that do not need reliable delivery of application data.
 This extension defines two DATAGRAM frame types (one including a length field, the other not including a length field), and these DATAGRAM frames can co-exist with QUIC STREAM frames within a single QUIC connection, sharing the connection's cryptographic and authentication context, and congestion controller context.

 There is no default relative priority between DATAGRAM frames with respect to each other, and there is no default priority between DATAGRAM frames and QUIC STREAM frames.
-The implementation likely presents an API to allow applications to assign relative priorities, but this is not mandated by the standard and might not be present in all implementations.
+QUIC implementations may present an API to allow applications to assign relative priorities, but this is not mandated by the standard and might not be present in all implementations.

 Because DATAGRAMs are an extension to QUIC, they inherit a great deal of functionality from QUIC (much of which is described in {{motivations}}); so much so that it is easier to explain what DATAGRAMs do NOT inherit.

 * DATAGRAM frames do not provide any explicit flow control signaling.
 This means that a QUIC receiver might not be able to commit the necessary resources to process incoming frames, but the purpose for DATAGRAM frames is to carry application-level information that can be lost and will not be retransmitted.
-* DATAGRAM frames do inherit the QUIC connection's congestion controller.
-This means that although there is no frame-level flow control, DATAGRAM frames can be delayed until the controller allows them to be sent or dropped (with an optional notification to the sending application).
-Implementations can also delay sending DATAGRAM frames to maintain consistent packet pacing (as described in {{Section 7.7 of ?RFC9002}}), and can allow an application to specify a sending expiration time, but these capabilities are not mandated by the standard and might not be present in all implementations.
 * DATAGRAM frames cannot be fragmented.
 They are limited in size by the max_datagram_frame_size transport parameter, and further limited by the max_udp_payload_size transport parameter and the Path MTU between endpoints.
 * DATAGRAM frames belong to a QUIC connection as a whole.
 There is no QUIC-level way to multiplex/demultiplex DATAGRAM frames within a single QUIC connection.
 Any multiplexing identifiers must be added, interpreted, and removed by an application, and they will be sent as part of the payload of the DATAGRAM frame itself.

+DATAGRAM frames do inherit the QUIC connection's congestion controller.
+This means that although there is no frame-level flow control, DATAGRAM frames can be delayed until the controller allows them to be sent or dropped (with an optional notification to the sending application).
+Implementations can also delay sending DATAGRAM frames to maintain consistent packet pacing (as described in {{Section 7.7 of ?RFC9002}}), and can allow an application to specify a sending expiration time, but these capabilities are not mandated by the standard and might not be present in all implementations.

 Because DATAGRAMs are an extension to QUIC, a RoQ endpoint cannot assume that its peer supports this extension.
 The RoQ endpoint might discover that its peer does not support DATAGRAMs in one of two ways: